syncfusion-content/blazor-docs/blazor/diagram/connectors/connectors.md

+---
+layout: post
+title: Connectors in Blazor Diagram Component | Syncfusion
+description: Learn about Connectors in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # Connector

 Connectors are objects used to create link between two points, nodes or ports to represent the relationships between them.